-The objective of each Aquila Life fund is to achieve a return which is in line with that of each fund's benchmark (before taking account of fees).
-The objective of the Dynamic Diversified Growth Fund is to outperform the benchmark by 3.0% p.a. over rolling 3-year periods net of fees.
+The objective of each Aquila Life and leveraged gilt fund is to achieve a return which is in line with that of each fund's benchmark (before taking account of fees).
+The objective of the Dynamic Diversified Growth Fund is to outperform the benchmark by 3.0% p.a. over rolling 3-year periods net of fees and the objective for the liquidity fund is to outperform its benchmark.